 My Bag- Clothes, Shoes, and Postpartum Essentials

-- Nursing friendly Pajamas.
-I got a pair of these button front bamboo PJs that are extremely soft, hypoallergenic, and cooling the 3-piece Storq cotton lounge set that was sent to me as a gift is ultra-soft, thick, breathable, and flattering.
-The jacket is great to cover up when you don’t feel like wearing a bra post or during nursing!
-I also packed this nursing tank, lounge pants, and robe.
+- Nursing-friendly Pajamas.
+I packed 3 pairs of pajamas, these button-front bamboo PJs that are extremely soft, hypoallergenic, and cooling, the 3-piece Storq cotton lounge set that was sent to me as a gift is thick, breathable, and flattering.
+The jacket is great to cover up when it’s cold or when you don’t feel like wearing a bra post or during nursing! and this luxe-looking soft 3-piece set from Amazon.
+I also packed a robe to wear with the bamboo PJs.

 - Nursing bra: I have been wearing nursing bras since the end of my second trimester.
-Instead of investing in bigger size regular bras, I got the nursing ones.
-I have tried quite a few nursing bras from Target, Amazon, Nordstrom, and these might be my favorite.
-I also got a hand free pumping bra and tank.
+Instead of investing in bigger size regular bras, I bought nursing bras.
+I have tried quite a few options from Target, Amazon, Nordstrom, and these might be my favorite.
+I also packed a padded nursing bra.

-- Underwear: packed this postpartum high-waisted underwear that I got a month back.
+- Underwear: packed postpartum high-waisted underwear that I got a month back.
 I never thought I would need bigger underwear after the 7th month.
-The panties are very soft, big, and the lace detailing is cute and comfy.
-I read that hospital provides mesh underwear while you recover from giving birth but I am ok to pack few things extra than to regret later.
+The panties are very soft, big, and the lace detailing is cute and doesn’t press the stomach.

 - Flip Flops: for hospital showers or walking the halls while in labor.
 Got these flip flops they are sturdy, not-slippery, and water-friendly.
 Runs small, size up one size.